How Halloween is celebrated around the world?

 Halloween in different contries:

 Let’s start from where it all started.
 Many of the customs here are the same as those celebrated in the United Kingdom, the United States and other English-speaking countries.
 You’ll find the flames lit across the country, especially in rural areas, and these fires are large fires that are ignited outdoors and traditionally used in celebrations.

 Children and adults also wear clothes, often as scary as characters, ghosts, witches or skeletons, and go cheat or eat.
 This means they move from house to house throughout the area, knocking on doors and asking people for certain foods, usually snacks, chocolate, and candy.
 When people open their doors, children shout a trick or food, and if they are not given the food they can cheat the person by making a small joke.

-People often eat some special foods on Halloween.
-In Ireland, pranabrak is a popular type of Halloween cake.
+People often eat some special foods on Halloween like pranabrak.
+It is a popular type of Halloween cake in Irland.
 If a ring is found, it means that the person will get married soon.
 If a person finds a piece of straw, he or she is on his way to a lucky year